dhongu/l10n-romania/README.md

 This repository hosts official romanian localization provided by OCA.

-It extends ODOO/OpenERP functionalities to be usable in Romania.
+It extends Odoo functionalities to be usable in Romania.

 List of Modules